ncachanosky/econ-lecture-notes/content/econometrics/03_OLS/Section 2.md

 ---

-## What is a multivariate regression
+## What is multivariate regression

 ### Multiple regressors

 It is very unlikely that a dependent variable can be properly *explained* (in the econometrics sense) by a single regressor.
 In most cases, regression analyses will use several regressors.

 For instance, let the price of houses be the dependent variable $(y_i)$.
 The price of houses obviously depends on its size.
-But, it also depends on other variables such as how old the house is, distance to highways, quality of the district high-school, location of the neighborhood, safety, and so on.
-Let $j = 1, ..., K$ be the number of regressors; then:
+But, house prices also depends on other variables such as how old the house is, distance to highways, quality of the district high-school, location of the neighborhood, safety, and so on.
+Let $j = 0, ..., K$ be the number of regressors; then:

+1. $x_0$: the constant term
-1. $x_1$: size of the house,
+2. $x_1$: size of the house,
-2. $x_2$: age of the house,
+3. $x_2$: age of the house,
-3. $x_3$: distance to highways and public transportation,
+4. $x_3$: distance to highways and public transportation,
-4. $x_4$: high-school quality in the area,
+5. $x_4$: high-school quality in the area,
-5. $x_5$: neighborhood location,
+6. $x_5$: neighborhood location,
-6. $x_6$: safety.
+7. $x_6$: safety.

 In this case we have six regressors, which can be used to build the following theoretical linear relationship: